Haley Augello

-Haley Augello is an American freestyle wrestler who competed at the 2016 Olympics.
+Haley Augello (born October 17, 1994) is an American freestyle wrestler who competed at the 2016 Summer Olympics.

-She is a 2013 graduate of Lockport Township High School.

-She won two college national championships for King University.
+She is a 2013 graduate of Lockport Township High School in Lockport, Illinois.
+She won two college national championships for King University in Bristol, Tennessee.

-In 2016 Augello won the American trials at the 48 kg category.
+In 2016, Augello won the American Olympic trials at the 48 kg category.

 At the 2016 World Wrestling Olympic Qualification Tournament 1 she finished in 2nd to qualify for the Olympics.

 At the 2016 Olympic Games in Rio she finished 7th overall in women's 48 kilogram freestyle wrestling.